-The Educational Theatre Association and its philanthropic arm, the Educational Theatre Foundation (ETF), offer several options for financial aid to individuals or troupes wanting to participate in the organization and national events including the International Thespian Festival (ITF) and EdTA National Conference.
+The Educational Theatre Association (EdTA) and its philanthropic arm, the Educational Theatre Foundation (ETF), offer several options for financial aid to individuals or troupes wanting to participate in the organization and national events including the International Thespian Festival (ITF) and EdTA National Conference.
 In addition there are special, one-time-only grants for school theatre programs.
 The application process for the 2019-2020 school year is now open.

 The MTI Disaster Relief Grants, underwritten by licensing agency Music Theatre International, offer grants to high school and middle school theatre programs that have been impacted by natural disasters (flood, earthquake, hurricane, fire, etc.).
 The purpose of the grant program is to assist school theatre programs that have been negatively impacted by a disaster, including damage/destruction of equipment and facilities, cancellations of events, loss of projected revenue, dislocation of faculty and students, and related issues.
 The ETF grant application site is open.

 The Leadership Grant was created by Joe Burnsworth, a former president of the Educational Theatre Association, and provides registration for one student to attend the International Thespian Festival.
 Qualifying students are those who have demonstrated leadership through Thespian activities by being a troupe or state chapter officer and have previously participated in the leadership-training program at Festival.